 - Church World Service Affiliates - This will take you to a list of resettlement offices by state, who can assist in resettling refugees.

-- Office of Refugee Resettlement - Lists voluntary agencies that assist with Refugee resettlement.
+- Office of Refugee Resettlement - List of voluntary agencies that assist with Refugee resettlement.

 Historically, the U.S. refugee program has been characterized as an effective model of public-private partnership.
 Through private and government funding, and with the help of concerned individuals and voluntary organizations, refugees are properly resettled, adjust to their new homes, and achieve early self-sufficiency.

 Often local organizations, such as faith groups and local voluntary organizations in the community, agree to serve as co-sponsors for newly arriving refugees.
 Generally, co-sponsors are asked to make a three-month commitment to assist resettlement agencies in provision of core services, including:

 Transportation to appointments and job interviews

 Help with job applications, interview skills and work practices

 English training, cultural orientation

 Individuals who are not a part of a co-sponsoring organization are encouraged to volunteer one-on-one with a refugee.
 Here are some typical needs:

 - English Tutoring - For many refugees, learning English is the first step to achieving self-sufficiency.
 Volunteers help children with homework and adults with learning the vocabulary needed to secure a job.